-Media Freedom a cornerstone of democracy – Helen Mwale
+Media freedom a cornerstone of democracy – Hellen Mwale

-MISA Zambia Chairperson Helen Mwale says media freedom is the cornerstone of every democracy as it enables citizens to enjoy their rights to freedom of expression and access to information.
+MISA Zambia Chairperson Hellen Mwale says media freedom is the cornerstone of every democracy as it enables citizens to enjoy their rights to freedom of expression and access to information.

-Speaking during the launch of the state of the media in Zambia – 2nd quarter, 2018, Ms Mwale says the media plays an imperative role in shaping public opinion and informing the public on various issues.
+Speaking during the launch of the State of the Media in Zambia – 2Q 2018, Ms Mwale says the media plays an imperative role in shaping public opinion and informing the public on various issues.

 In a speech read for her by the Vice Chairperson Hyde Haguta, Ms Mwale notes that the media also assists citizens in making informed decisions by providing them with information about the actions and opinions of their duty holders.